adamsuk/sradams-co-uk-content/pages/cv/cv.md

 #### Rolls-Royce, Raynesway, Derby.

-- Section leader for an ambitious cross-business unit integration project linking thermal hydraulic response to component fatigue, responsible for planning, monitoring and programme delivery.
+- Additional section leader responsibilities for an ambitious cross-business unit integration project linking thermal hydraulic response to component fatigue, responsible for planning, monitoring and programme delivery.
-- Responsible for two direct reports and the integration of work from another three engineers.
+- Two direct reports and the integration of work from another three engineers.
-- During this time I also provided value to the department by developing and integrating a database and UI for displaying concessions data in Virtual Reality (using C#, MySQL and Unity VR).

 ---

-### Thermo-Fluid Engineer (01/2016 - 02/2018)
+### Thermo-Fluid Engineer (01/2016 - 02/2020)

 #### Rolls-Royce, Raynesway, Derby.

-- Completed all code validation activities for an extensive LOCA test rig programme.
+- Completed all code validation activities for an extensive Loss Of Coolant Accident (LOCA) test rig programme.
-- Developed a flexible thermal hydraulic performance analysis method (predominately Python based) to inform the design of the Rolls-Royce led UK SMR programme (initially as a developer and later becoming the workstream lead for key analysis and analysis method update developments) – 18 month placement at Jubilee House
+- Developed a flexible thermal hydraulic performance analysis method (predominately Python based) to inform the design of the Rolls-Royce led UK SMR programme (initially as a developer and later becoming the workstream lead for key analysis and analysis method update developments) – 18 month placement.
+- Developed and integrated a database and UI for displaying concessions data in VR (using C#, MySQL and Unity VR).

 ---

-### MSc Physics and Technology of Nuclear Reactors (09/2014 - 12/2015)
+#### MSc Physics and Technology of Nuclear Reactors (09/2014 - 12/2015)

-#### Distinction - University of Birmingham
+##### Distinction - University of Birmingham

-- MSc thesis based on code validation for a set of thermodynamic phenomena.

 ---

-### Teacher of Science (08/2013 - 07/2014)
+#### Teacher of Secondary Science (08/2013 - 07/2014)

-#### Long Field Academy, Melton Mowbray, Leicestershire.
+##### Long Field Academy, Melton Mowbray, Leicestershire.

-- Accountable for lesson delivery to meet learning and scheme of work objectives for pupils across key stages 3 and 4 (11-16) in Biology, Chemistry and Physics.

 ---

-#### PGCE Secondary Science with Physics Enhancement (08/2012 - 07/2013) - Outstanding - University of Chester
+#### PGCE Secondary Science with Physics Enhancement (08/2012 - 07/2013)
+##### Outstanding - University of Chester

 ---

-#### BSc Physics (09/2009 - 07/2012) - 2:2 (Hons) - University of Leicester
+#### BSc Physics (09/2009 - 07/2012)
+##### 2:2 (Hons) - University of Leicester

 ---

-## Additional Skills

-**Computing**: DevOps champion by embracing modern tools and techniques.
-I scoped, implement and maintained server-side Docker, Gitlab, Puppet and MySQL instances.
-Extensive knowledge of programming languages such as Python and MATLAB, intermediate knowledge of C, C#, SQL and Fortran, working knowledge of C++, JavaScript and AWK.
-Modelling experience using codes such as RELAP5-3D, COBRA and MCNP as well as experience developing in-house codes.
-Extensive use of various operating systems such as Windows, Linux (Ubuntu, RedHat and SuSE) and OSX.

-**Communication**: Ability to confidently express complex ideas to people of different specialisms.
-Experience in presenting to academic specialists, company directors, external conferences.
-Teaching cross-discipline areas with training materials to broaden knowledge.
-Experience with a wide range of scientific writing, report writing, presentation slides.

-**Teamwork**: Enabling individuals and teamwork by embracing principles and practices through implementation of agile planning, continuous feedback and deploying tools to enable multi-engineer developments and targeted peer reviews.
-Experience as a team member and leading a team during all analysis method life-cycles (analysis and method development).
-Advocate of the ‘broken squares’ philosophy which actively encourages a supportive team structure.

-**Engineering**: Architecting cloud infrastructure based on project needs and interfaces with existing infrastructure (both to enable initial development and to productionise a solution).
-Continuously aiming to further engineering output by automating processes, implement continuous testing (from unit to integrated and user acceptance), automate documentation (from description memos to testing evidence), and deploy CD/CI solutions.
-Common industry approaches for design such as robust design (Taguchi method) and analytical methods such as Best Estimate Plus Uncertainty (BEPU).
-Physical phenomena assessed from first principles for validation and analysis purposes.
-Extensive thermal hydraulic used to determine fluid properties, flow and heat transfer regimes.

----

 ## Further Details

-- Conferences – ICONE 26 presenter (robust design approaches) and co-author (two-staged validation), Microsoft Build 2020 (attendee), GitLab Commit 2020 (presenter), DevOps Live 2020 & 2021 (panelist).
+- Conferences – ICONE 26 presenter (robust design approaches) and co-author (two-staged validation), Microsoft Build 2020 (attendee), GitLab Commit 2020 (presenter), DevOps Live 2020 & 2021 (panelist), AWS Summit EMEA 2022 (attendee).
 - Interviewer – Enabling a start-up to ramp up by supporting various stages of the interview process.
 Organising, reviewing applications and leading interviews for four successful MSc placement students.
-- Home automation hobbyist – Ubuntu media server, Home Assistant smart device integration, NFS server for centralised storage, puppet server for cross-network software installation/updates.
+- Under 7s Football Manager - coach and manager of my eldest sons local football team, leading coaching sessions and organising league matches.
 - Classic car enthusiast – owner of a 1978 MG BGT.